adalkiran/distributed-inference/docs/00-INFRASTRUCTURE.md

 ```
 HOSTNAME_TAG=mbp
+DOCKER_SOCKET_PREFIX="" # should be "/" if host operating system is Windows.
+If Linux or MacOS, should be left blank "".
-DOCKER_SOCKET_SUFFIX=.raw # should be ".raw" if host operating system is MacOS.
-If Linux, should be left blank.
+DOCKER_SOCKET_SUFFIX=".raw" # should be ".raw" if host operating system is MacOS.
+If Linux or Windows, should be left blank "".

 WEB_DOMAIN=localhost
 WEB_HTTP_PORT=9000